siQuang/siqtheme/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![npm version](https://img.shields.io/npm/v/siqtheme/latest.svg)](https://www.npmjs.com/package/siqtheme)

-As the world is going into lockdown, why not take this opportunity while staying at home to create something for the community and share it with the world as a memory to the 2019-2020 coronavirus pandemic.
-Enjoy!
+As the world is going into lockdown because of the covid-19 pandemic, why not take this opportunity while staying at home to create something for the community and share it with the world!

 siQtheme is a responsive admin template created with Bootstrap 4 and using Webpack with Laravel-Mix.
 Webpack is a module bundler primarily for JavaScript, but it can transform front-end assets like HTML, CSS, and images if the corresponding loaders are included.